 Note: The George Mason University Honor Code will be strictly enforced.
 Students are responsible for reading and understanding the Code.
 "To promote a stronger sense of mutual responsibility, respect, trust, and fairness among all members of the George Mason University community and with the desire for greater academic and personal achievement, we, the student members of the university community, have set forth this honor code: Student members of the George Mason University community pledge not to cheat, plagiarize, steal, or lie in matters related to academic work."
-Work submitted must be your own or with proper citations (see https://catalog.gmu.edu/policies/honor-code-system/).
+Work submitted must be your own new, original work for his course or with proper citations (see https://catalog.gmu.edu/ policies/honor-code-system/).